signalfx/splunk-otel-java-lambda/RELEASING.md

 * Update main `README.MD` and `outbound-context-propagation.md` files with new version number (sans -SNAPSHOT)
 * Commit / push / merge PR

-After the release is completed successfully, following should happen:
+After the release is completed successfully, the following should happen:
 * Github tag / release created
 * Central Maven repo updated with the new release of `com.signalfx.public:otel-java-lambda-wrapper`
 * `README.MD` and `outbound-context-propagation.md` mentioning next release (sans -SNAPSHOT)